 Sherborne is a market town and civil parish in north west Dorset.
 It is sited on the River Yeo, on the edge of the Blackmore Vale, six miles to the east of Yeovil.

 We have our own railway station, reaching London Waterloo in just over two hours and Exeter in just over one.
+We are also only 20 minutes from the A303 and only a 1 to 2 hour drive to the local airports.

 The town has for centuries hosted an annual street fair, Pack Monday Fair, starting on the Monday following 10 October (Old Michaelmas Day).
 Originally an agricultural fair, it is now devoted to stalls, sideshows and a funfair.